MrCirca/zabbix-glusterfs/README.md

 You have to install gstatus [gstatus](https://github.com/gluster/gstatus)

 You should save the script in any directory you want, in order to do it executable from zabbix user using sudo.
-You have to create a file in /etc/zabbix/zabbix_server.conf.d/ and add UserParameters:
+You have to glusterfs.conf file in /etc/zabbix/zabbix_server.conf.d/

-* You should save the script in any directory you want, do it executable from zabbix user using sudo.
+* You should save the script in /usr/local/bin directory and do it executable from zabbix user using sudo.
-* You have to create a file in /etc/zabbix/zabbix_server.conf.d/ and add UserParameters:
-...
-UserParameter=gluster_volume_info[\*],sudo /path/gstatus_discovery.py $1 $2
-...
-UserParameter=gluster_storage_info[\*],sudo /path/gstatus_discovery.py $1
-...
-UserParameter=gluster_volume_info,sudo /path/gstatus_discovery.py
 * The last one shoud be import zabbix_template.xml in zabbix

 ### Examples executing script